Quickstart: Create Apache Spark cluster in Azure HDInsight using Azure portal

 Under Storage, provide the following values:

-If you run into an issue with creating HDInsight clusters, it could be that you do not have the right permissions to do so.
+If you run into an issue with creating HDInsight clusters, it could be that you don't have the right permissions to do so.
 For more information, see Access control requirements.

 Jupyter Notebook is an interactive notebook environment that supports various programming languages.
 The notebook allows you to interact with your data, combine code with markdown text and perform simple visualizations.

-From the portal, select Cluster dashboards, and then select Jupyter Notebook.
+CLUSTERNAMEis the name of your cluster.
 If prompted, enter the cluster login credentials for the cluster.

 Select New > PySpark to create a notebook.